The Aglaonema plant, also known as the Chinese evergreen, is a popular indoor plant and one of the easiest evergreen perennial houseplants to grow.

 Loam is generally a good choice for Aglaonema plants, and it’s best to plant them in moist soil that is slightly on the acidic side, with a pH between 5.5 and 6.5.

-The fresh loamy soil also helps with the better aeration to the root by allowing air to reach the bottom layer of soil.
+The fresh loamy soil also helps with better aeration to the root by allowing air to reach the bottom layer of soil.
 This prevents root rot and keeps the plant healthy.

 How often do you water Aglaonema?